The Pass it On Project

 The Pass It On Project follows a group of Brooklyn eighth-graders on a road trip to the sites of the Civil Rights Movement, during the summer following President Obama's 2009 inauguration.

-Recognizing that their students may not completely grasp the historical significance of President Obama's election—or have the knowledge to view it through a critical lens and see beyond the "post-racial, dream fulfilled" narrative that dominated the media—two teachers at a Brooklyn middle school designed the Pass It On Project: An in-depth study of the Civil Rights Movement culminating in a road trip to through the south to visit the sites of key events, and learn from some of the Movement's surviving heroes.
+Sensing their students' excitement over the election of the first African-American President, two teachers create The Pass It On Project: An in-depth study of the Civil Rights Movement culminating in a road trip through the south to visit the sites of key events, and learn from some of the Movement's surviving heroes.

 Told through the eyes of the students and teachers, interwoven with first-person accounts from surviving Civil Rights heroes, this coming of age story explores issues of education, race, and social justice through characters that span three generations.
 They remind us of that if we have the courage to discuss it, our nation's past can inspire us to stand up for a more just future.